 caused a broken bone, ligament injury, muscle injury or soft-tissue

 injury.
-Patients can be referred to TAC by A&E clinicans
+Patients can be referred to TAU by A&E clinicans

 following triage assessment.
-The TAC is an outpatient clinic,
+The TAU is an outpatient clinic,

 located in Dowsett Ward (Pink Zone).

 TAU is staffed by a highly-skilled multi-disciplinary team

 Physiotherapist and Plaster Technician.
 The advantage of this